 - Injury: Injuries always presented a form of limitation to your kitty’s ability to participate in activities that were formerly enjoyable, especially when the injury is accompanied by excruciating pain.
 Be sure to always go with the recommendations of the vet regarding pain relief.
 However, it is best to book an appointment with the vet so as to check it over.
 Sometimes, the source of discomfort and lingering pain might be old surgeries that may call for chronic pain relief.

 - Loss of a loved one: When a family member is lost, it is usually tough for the people concerned, and your pets are not exempted.
 Once a family member relocates, or passes on, the family cat is likely to grieve, and fall into depression.
 This situation is not permanent as the cat will be able to return to its normal behavior with time.
 If the depression is a result of another household cat that left, you may solve the problem by bringing in a new family cat.
 However, we should apply caution while introducing a new feline friend too soon.
 This kind of depression is usually solved with time, but then, we have some natural remedies like nutritional supplements and pheromones that can aid your pet cat in feeling happier in the interim.
+You may also like our article on the best vitamins for cats.

 Treatment for Feline Depression